andreaaspesidev/andreaaspesidev.github.io/_posts/2022-06-22-arduino-post1.md

 These are two of the most famous programming languages, with which all the main Operative Systems (Windows, Linux, …) are written, precisely because – especially C – they allow excellent *low-level* management of resources.
 And with Arduino, as it’s reasonable to expect, resources are much more limited than those of a normal computer.

 > From now on, we will only use the Arduino programming language in our codes.
-Many of the considerations we will make can be easily extended to most languages.
+Many considerations we will make can be easily extended to most languages.
 {: .prompt-info}

 ## How does a “code” work?
 A code is a simple text file written following the rules of the corresponding programming language.
-To understand *how to write what*, we must first understand how what we write will be read and executed by the cpu.
+To understand *how to write what*, we must first understand how what we write will be read and executed by the CPU.

 Let’s image a code as a list of instructions (for example the steps of a recipe) – written in order to achieve a specific goal.